MUNsdh/readthedocs/docs/source/Using Inkscape.rst

 For an easy follow along tutorial click this link: https://www.youtube.com/watch?v=ptxyHT09A2M

+At a high level, the process is as follows:
+1 - Create your part in your CAD package of choice
+2 - Create a 1:1 drawing and arrange the part profiles you would like to cut 3 - Export this drawing as an adobe illustrator file (as a .ai or .dxf file type) 4 - Import this file to Inkscape

-Once your dxf file is in inkscape and arranged hwo you want it go to :ref:`Printer Settings`
+Once your dxf file is in inkscape and arranged how you want go to :ref:`Printer Settings`

 Setting Up A Image File
 ---------------------------